 1. Missing out on the right trigger

-Imagine, picking the trigger as ‘add to wishlist’ for the workflow that you’ve created for contacts who’ve rather ‘favorited’ an item on your website.
+Imagine picking the trigger as ‘add to wish list’ for the workflow that you’ve created for contacts who’ve rather ‘favorited’ an item on your website.
 Your entire re-engagement would be a sequence of disasters throughout your campaign.
 You can avoid this by building the right kind of triggers.
-For instance, below is a marketing automation workflow for cart abandonment situation.
-The workflow is behavior-driven and all conditions and decisions are appropriately placed to engage customers and make them hit the purchase button.
+For instance, below is a marketing automation workflow for a cart abandonment situation.
+The workflow is behavior-driven, and all conditions and decisions are appropriately placed to engage customers and make them hit the purchase button.

 2. Including inactive contacts in the workflow

 Segmenting your contacts as active and inactive is key to effectively nurturing your leads.
 Yes, certain marketing automation workflows do focus on inactive contacts also.
-However, you should steer clear of mixing warm and cold leads.
-Sending out any communication that is meant for converting warm leads to your list of dead leads would mean low open rates and low engagement rates on your campaign.
+However, it would help if you steered clear of mixing warm and cold leads.
+Sending out any communication meant for converting warm leads to your list of dead leads would mean low open rates and low engagement rates on your campaign.
 And, you don’t want to distort your campaign goals because of the wrong selection of contacts.

 So, where do you use inactive contact segments?

-This re-engagement and contact pruning marketing automation workflow above is only for inactive segments, while the cart abandonment workflow is for active users who have recently added items in their cart.
+This re-engagement and contact pruning marketing automation workflow above is only for inactive segments.
+The cart abandonment workflow is for active users who have recently added items to their cart.
 Imagine adding the inactive segment in the cart abandonment flow or the cart reminder to this re-engagement flow – it will be such a mess.
-Your inactive users will receive reminders to make purchases that they are not aware of, while your engaged users will receive email on ‘re-engaging’ again.
+Your inactive users will receive reminders to make purchases that they are not aware of, while your engaged users will receive an email on ‘re-engaging’ again.

-Include inactive contacts in your marketing automation workflow only when you want to send out re-engagement campaign or want to move inactive users to a new segment to continue with your automation campaigns smoothly.
+Include inactive contacts in your marketing automation workflow only when you want to send out a re-engagement campaign or move inactive users to a new segment to continue with your automation campaigns smoothly.